blosavio/chlog/README.md

       </h3>
       <p>
         Versioning software with <code>major.minor.patch</code> numbers attempt to convey the notion <em>Yes, we can safely upgrade to such-and-such version</em>.
 But the granularity is poor.
-What if a dependency does have a breaking change, but the breaking change is in a portion of the dependency that we don&apos;t use.
-Version numbers ought to merely be a label to differentiate one release from another.
+What if a dependency does have a breaking &nbsp;change, but the breaking change is in a portion of the dependency that we don&apos;t &nbsp;use.
+Version numbers ought to merely be a label to differentiate one release &nbsp;from another.
       </p>
       <p>
-        If a version number is merely a label without semantics, how would someone judge whether to switch from one version to another?
-A detailed, concise, regularly-formatted changelog conveys all the information necessary to make an informed decision about if there is any benefit to change versions, if changing version will require changes to on the consuming side, and if so, what changes are necessary.
+        If a version number is merely a label without semantics, how would someone &nbsp;judge whether to switch from one version to another?
+A detailed, concise, &nbsp;regularly-formatted changelog conveys all the information necessary to make an &nbsp;informed decision about if there is any benefit to change versions, if changing &nbsp;version will require changes to the consuming side, and if so, what changes are &nbsp;necessary.
       </p>
       <p>
         A later version is not promised to be <em>better</em>, merely different.
-The changelog authors will provide dispassionate information about the changes, and the people using the software can decide whether it is worth switching.
+The changelog authors will provide dispassionate &nbsp;information about the changes, and the people using the software can decide &nbsp;whether it is worth switching.
       </p>
       <p>
-        Chlog is an experiment to detangle version numbers from changelog information.
+        Chlog is an experiment to detangle version numbers from changelog &nbsp;information.
 A version number <code>n</code> makes no claim other than it was released some time later than version <code>n-1</code>.
       </p>
       <h3>
         A changelog is data
       </h3>
       <p>
-        The <code>changelog.edn</code> is the single, canonical source of information.
+        The changelog <code>edn</code> files are the canonical sources of information.
 All other representations (<span class=
         "small-caps">html</span>/markdown, etc) are derived from that and are merely conveniences.
       </p>
       <p id="info">
-        A human- and machine-readable <code>changelog.edn</code> will accompany each version. <code>changelog.edn</code> is a tail-appended file constructed from all previous releases, possibly automatically-composed of per-version <code>changelog-v<em>N</em>.edn</code> files in a sub-directory.
+        A human- and machine-readable <code>edn</code> file will accompany each version.
+The global changelog is a sequence &nbsp;constructed by concatenating those hashmaps from all previous releases, i.e., &nbsp;the per-version <code>changelog-v<em>N</em>.edn</code> files in a designated sub-directory.
       </p>
       <h3>
         A low threshold for breakage
       </h3>
       <p>
-        The Chlog experiment focuses on the changelog being the sole source of information on what will happen when switching versions.
-For that to succeed, the entries must accurately communicate whether a change is breaking.
-Not every change can be objectively categorized as either breaking or non-breaking (more on that in a moment).
+        The Chlog experiment focuses on the changelog being the sole source of &nbsp;information on what will happen when switching versions.
+For that to succeed, &nbsp;the entries must accurately communicate whether a change is breaking.
+Not every &nbsp;change can be objectively categorized as either breaking or non-breaking (more &nbsp;on that in a moment).
 To have empathy for other people is tricky.
-If all changes are claimed as breaking, the concept loses its meaning and purpose.
-But if a supposedly safe change ends up breaking for someone else, trust is lost.
+If all &nbsp;changes are claimed as breaking, the concept loses its meaning and purpose.
+But &nbsp;if a supposedly safe change ends up breaking for someone else, trust is lost.
       </p>
       <p>
-        Within a changelog, seeing <code>:breaking? false</code> indicates that switching to that version will work as it worked before with zero other changes
+        Within a changelog, seeing <code>:breaking? false</code> declares that switching to that version will work as it worked before with &nbsp;zero other changes (including changes in dependencies).
+Otherwise, the change &nbsp;is a <a href="#breaking"><em>breaking change</em></a>, explicitly indicated by
-        (including changes in dependencies).
-Otherwise, the change is a <a href="#breaking"><em>breaking change</em></a>, indicated by <code>:breaking? true</code>.
+        <code>:breaking? true</code>.
       </p>
       <p>
         As a rough starting guideline, the following kinds of changes are <strong>probably</strong> breaking.